 03007.
 The Medical area has risk assessments for first aid and all other treatments and procedures.
-The accident forms are maintained in the Medical Area and the School Matron is responsible for ensuring that accident reports are passed to the Bursar, Pastoral Deputy Head and Operations Manager.
-The School's separate First Aid policy explains the procedures that we would follow in the event of a medical emergency.
-The Operations Manager is responsible for reporting any notifiable accident that occurs on school premises to a pupil, member of staff, parent, visitor or contractor to the HSE in accordance with the Reporting of Injuries Diseases and Dangerous Occurrence Regulations (RIDDOR).
+The accident forms are maintained in the Medical Area and the School Matron is responsible for ensuring that accident reports are passed to the Pastoral Deputy Head and Operations Manager.
+The School's separate First Aid policy explains the procedures that should be followed in the event of a medical emergency.
+The Operations Manager is responsible for reporting any notifiable accident (or disease) that occurs on school premises to a pupil, member of staff, parent, visitor or contractor to the HSE in accordance with the Reporting of Injuries Diseases and Dangerous Occurrence Regulations (RIDDOR)1.